sarahsolieman/MailMind/README.md

-# MailMind — Email Prioritization Model
+# SignalBox — Email Prioritization Model

-**MailMind** is an intelligent email classification system that prioritizes messages based on semantic urgency.
+**SignalBox** is an intelligent email classification system that prioritizes messages based on semantic urgency.
 It assigns each email to one of three categories:

 - **Prioritize:** Critical messages such as MFA codes, account alerts, or security notifications
 - **Default:** Standard communication or routine coordination